IAL 9: The Life of the Sun

 4. The main-sequence life (i.e., core hydrogen-burning life) of stars is their longest nuclear burning phase.

-It seems about 90 % of their nuclear-burning life is on the main sequence (Se-230).
+The main-sequence life is ∼ 90 % of a star's nuclear-burning life is on the main sequence (Se-230).

 The more massive the star, the faster it lives.

-Stars more massive than about 8 solar masses end as core-collapse supernovae after only about 30??? or less million years.
+Stars more massive than ∼ 8 solar masses end as core-collapse supernovae after only about 30??? or less million years.

 It's odd to think that there are stars whose future is only known theoretically since NOT enough time has passed for them to have left the main sequence in the lifetime of the observable universe.